benjaminbellman/benjaminbellman/README.md

 -->

 ### About Me
-I'm an avid learner.
-Currently a part-time data consultant at 2.0 Group with 5+ clients ranging from fitness-apparel to cellular agriculture and pursuing Springboard's 6 month Data Science Program.
+I'm an avid learner abd data enthusiast.
+Currently a part-time data consultant at 2.0 Group and student in Springboard's 6 month Data Science program.
-- 4 years professional experience in the non-profit, solar, fin-tech startup, and computer software industries.
+- 4 years professional experience in the non-profit, solar, fin-tech startup, and computer software industries in cross-hybrid roles.
-- 🔭 Currently working on projects which bridge the gaps between Business Analytics and Data Science.
+- 🔭 Currently working on projects which bridge gaps between Business Analytics and Data Science.
-- 👨‍ Looking to join a growth product / marketing team as a Data Analyst / Data Scientist.
+- 👨‍ Looking to join a growth product / marketing team as a full time Data Analyst / Scientist.
 - 📫 How to reach me: bbellman95@gmail.com ; [Linkedin](https://www.linkedin.com/in/ben95/)

 ### Data Science Projects
-- 📦 Created thatApplied Machine Learning techniques on Shopify order exports to predict Customer Repeats and LTV.
-Code can be used by any Shopify store-owner!
+- 📦 Applied machine learning techniques on Shopify platform data that any store-owner can use to predict customer repeats and LTV.
-- 🎵 Used Supervised ML to predict song plays from my personal Itunes library and how my taste changed over time.
+- 🎵 Used supervised ML to predict song plays from my personal Itunes library and how my taste changed over time.
-- 📊 Determined Optimal Ticket Pricing Strategy for ski resort using both unsupervised and supervised learning techniques.
+- 📊 Determined optimal ticket Pricing Strategy for ski resort using both unsupervised and supervised learning techniques.
--  Over 15+ different Data Science Case Studies as part of Springboard's 550+ hours Curriculum.
+-  Over 15+ different DS and ML case studies as part of Springboard's 550+ hours curriculum.

 ### Fun Facts:
 - 💪 I love the gym and outdoor hiking.